 4 | I’m sweating, so I must be hydrating my skin

 TRUE!
 Sweating is a great way to eliminate the impurities that build up on your skin and clears them from your pores while also removing dead skin cells.
 Sweating also keeps your cell tissue hydrated because it strengthens the hydrolipid film.
 This film covers the entire surface of the epidermis and acts as a barrier against outside bacteria.

-Julien, the FizzUp trainer says: Thanks to sweating, your skin stays hydrated, clearer and smoother, which also makes it more supple and radiant.
+The FizzUp trainer says: Thanks to sweating, your skin stays hydrated, clearer and smoother, which also makes it more supple and radiant.
 But be careful, sweating too much can cause irritation.
-Fortunately, with the changes that have been made to sports clothing, it’s easy to find technical and breathable clothing that evacuates sweat faster and helps you prevent irritation.
+Fortunately, with the changes that have been made to sportswear, it’s easy to find technical and breathable apparel that evacuates sweat faster and helps you prevent irritation.

 5 | I’m sweating, so I must be eliminating towins from my body